mkhmaduwantha/RLP-encoder-decoder/README.md

 # README #

-This README documents the necessary steps and prject structure of the application.
+This README documents the necessary information about this application.

-### What is this Prroject is about? ###
+### What is this Project? ###

 * Project Description
   * Recursive-length prefix (RLP) serialization is the primary encoding method used to serialize objects in Ethereum's execution layer.
-    * This project includes the implementation of both the RLP encoding and decoding algorithms
+    * This project includes the implementation of both the RLP encoding and decoding algorithms.
     * The current implementation has been made for RLP encoding to support ```byte[], string, int, List``` data types.
     * The current implementation has been made for RLP decoding to decode the encoded byte arrays of ```byte[], string, List``` data types.
 * Versions